jakobhuerner/jakobhuerner.github.io/_posts/2021-03-07-walking_from_winter_into_spring_lunz_am_see.md

 layout: post
 title: Walking from Winter into Spring
 categories: [Photos]
-excerpt: A small hike in Lunz am See
+excerpt: Small hike in Lunz am See
 ---

 A small hike in Lunz am See, which started in winter and ended in spring (sort of).